-Elleke Boehmer (BA(Hons), MPhil (Oxon), DPhil (Oxon)) is Professor of World Literature in English in the English Faculty, University of Oxford, Director of the Oxford Centre for Life-Writing (OCLW), and PI on the Andrew W. Mellon-funded 'Humanities and Identities' project at The Oxford Research Centre in the Humanities.
-She was the Director of TORCH 2015-17.
+Elleke Boehmer (BA(Hons), MPhil (Oxon), DPhil (Oxon)) is Professor of World Literature in English in the English Faculty, University of Oxford, and Director of the Oxford Centre for Life-Writing (OCLW), based at Wolfson College.
+She was the Director of TORCH 2015-17, and PI on the Andrew W. Mellon-funded 'Humanities and Identities' project at The Oxford Research Centre in the Humanities, 2017-18.
 She is a founding figure in the field of colonial and postcolonial studies, and internationally known for her research in anglophone literatures of empire and anti-empire.
-She is also a novelist and short story writer, most recently of The Shouting in the Dark (2015 and 2019), and To the Volcano (2019).
+She is a novelist and short story writer, most recently of The Shouting in the Dark (2015 and 2019), and To the Volcano (2019).
 She currently holds a British Academy Senior Research Fellowship (2020) for the research project 'Southern Imagining'.

 A Rhodes Scholar (1985-88), Elleke Boehmer is a Professorial Governing Body Fellow at Wolfson College.
-Her most recent research project was the Fell-funded Postcolonial Writers Make Worlds (2016-18) which asks how our reading of British literature shapes our sense of identity in Britain today.
+Among her recent research projects was the Fell-funded Postcolonial Writers Make Worlds (2016-18) which asks how our reading of British literature shapes our sense of identity in Britain today.
 The project is particularly interested in thinking about how Black and Asian writing in Britain works as a dynamic cultural and imaginative medium through which new ways of thinking about Britain, and Britain in the world, can be shaped.
+See writersmakeworlds.com

-For details of Elleke Boehmer's other research involvements, please see the TORCH website (especially the research Programme 'Race and Resistance in the Long Twentieth Century'); the Leverhulme-funded International Network Planned Violence: Post/colonial Urban Infrastructures and Literature www.plannedviolence.org; the Marie Curie funded ITN 'CoHaB' project; and the AHRC funded ‘Making Britain' project.
-An essay collection rising from the Planned Violence project on which she served as PI is forthcoming from Palgrave Macmillan, as is a new monograph, Postcolonial Poetics.
+For details of Elleke Boehmer's research involvements up to 2019, please see the TORCH website (especially the research Programme 'Race and Resistance in the Long Twentieth Century'); the Leverhulme-funded International Network Planned Violence: Post/colonial Urban Infrastructures and Literature www.plannedviolence.org; the Marie Curie funded ITN 'CoHaB' project; and the AHRC funded ‘Making Britain' project.
+An essay collection rising from the Planned Violence project, Planned Violence: Post/colonial infrastructures and Literature appeared from Palgrave Macmillan in 2019.

 Left: Elleke's monograph Indian Arrivals discusses the Modernist friends and collaborators, William Rothenstein and Rabindranath Tagore, here seen meeting on 7 July 1912.

-In the longer term Elleke Boehmer, a native speaker of Netherlands, is developing a comparative project looking at inter-relations between colonial, postcolonial and migrant writing in English and Dutch in the long nineteenth century, including the work of Louis Couperus.
-Her novel The Shouting in the Dark (2015) also considers questions of how we deal with legacies of colonialism and race, in this case in the Netherlands and South Africa.
-She is developing an ambitious research project to explore how lives are understood, recorded and revisioned in the global south, in ways that fundamentally question notions of biography and life-writing from the North Atlantic world.
+As a mother-tongue speaker of Netherlands, Elleke is interested in comparative inter-relations between colonial, postcolonial and migrant writing in English and Dutch in the long nineteenth century, including the work of Louis Couperus.
+Her novel The Shouting in the Dark (2015) also considers questions of how we deal with legacies of colonialism and race.
+Her new research project 'Southern Imagining' explores how lives are understood, recorded and creatively reinterpreted in the global south, in lateral ways that fundamentally question notions of biography and life-writing from the North Atlantic world.

 Elleke Boehmer is the General Editor of the successful Series, Oxford Studies in Postcolonial Literatures (OUP).
 Series titles include: Postcolonial Poetry in English by Rajeev Patke (2006), West African Literatures by Stephanie Newell (2006), Pacific Islands Writing by Michelle Keown (2007), Australian Literature by Graham Huggan (2010), and Postcolonial Life Writing by Gillian Whitlock (2016).
 East African Literatures by Russell West-Pavlov is the latest title in the series.

 On her particular perspective on colonial and postcolonial research, Elleke Boehmer has commented: "My work in postcolonial or international literature in English has looked in particular at how selves and lives are articulated by those who do not have authoritative languages and modes of self-description to hand.
 The postcolonial authors I have written on include J.M.
 Coetzee, Peter Carey, Tsitsi Dangarembga and Amitav Ghosh.
-Across the past ten years or so, however, apart from a short biography of Nelson Mandela, I have worked mainly in the colonial period, the time of ‘high empire’, around 1870-1930, focussing on a range of literary and cultural issues not unrelated to these postcolonial concerns: resistance, identity, cultural translation, international modernism, split belonging, and imagining community, amongst others.
+I am also keenly interested in the colonial period, the time of ‘high empire’, around 1870-1930, focussing on a range of literary and cultural issues not unrelated to these postcolonial concerns: resistance, identity, cultural translation, international modernism, split belonging, and imagining community, amongst others.
 Against the grain of much imperial historiography to date, which tends still to privilege the hierarchical relationship of colonizer and colonized, my research has been consistently directed to less conventional or less predictable colonial relations, be they lateral, co-operative or ‘cross border’, that is, surprising proximities rather than situations of conflict, shared rather than divided histories.'

 Professor Boehmer currently supervises DPhil/PhD students working on transnationalism, globalization and postcolonial literature; South-East Asian writing and reconciliation; J.M.
 Coetzee in the Hispanophone world; crisis in the American Novel; settler colonial writing and book prize cultures; and Derek Walcott.

 Elleke Boehmer has published five monographs and five novels to date, as well as many edited and co-edited collections, interviews, critical creative responses, and essays in refereed journals.
-A new monograph, Postcolonial Poetics, and a second collection of short stories is forthcoming in 2018-19.
+Her latest monograph, Postcolonial Poetics, appeared in 2018.
+Her prize-winning Indian Arrivals will appear in paperback in 2020.

 Among her best-known publications are the internationally cited Colonial and Postcolonial Literature: Migrant Metaphors (Oxford UP, 1995; 2nd edn 2005), and an acclaimed monograph investigating transnational links between anti-colonial movements, Empire, the National, and the Postcolonial, 1890-1920 (Oxford UP, 2002; paperback 2004).